-Latest figures supplied by the Master Locksmiths Association (MLA) shows that rural crime cost an estimated £37.8 million during 2014.
+Figures supplied by NFU Mutual show that rural crime cost an estimated £44.5 million during 2017.
 Farms and outbuildings are particularly vulnerable as the clocks go back and the evenings get darker and longer, providing cover for thieves to work under — are you sure your tack is safe?
 What can and should you be doing to protect it?

 1. Keep tack in a secure, locked tackroom

 The MLA advises rural businesses to consult an MLA-approved locksmith, who will be able to carry out a security assessment on property and recommend suitable locks and fittings, as well as providing input from a safety point of view.
 A local, professional locksmith may also be able to perform a complete security assessment of stable yard and tackroom free of charge.

 2. Don’t be tempted to economise by buying cheap locks

 It is worth investing in high quality locks, chains and padlocks, making sure that you use products that have been approved by an independent product testing house — such as Sold Secure — to provide peace of mind (visit www.soldsecure.com to check for their lists of approved products).
 The MLA advises using good quality padlocks with heavy duty hasp and staple on barn and outbuilding doors, fitted directly to the door, with two equally spaced locks from top to bottom.

 3. Perform regular and thorough maintenance security checks

 Look for rusted locks, chains, hasps and staples, cracked panes of glass and rotten frames and sills, says the MLA — these are all features that opportunistic thieves look out for, so get them replaced or fixed as soon as possible.